janicavc/Workout-Wiz/README.md

 - Add pictures for each exercise category
 - Save exercises as favorites
 - Add a nutrition component to track nutrition
+- Let users create their own exercises and add it to the list